SoftwareCornwall/m2m-teams-bytesite-2018-newquay/README.md

 # Mission to Mars: ByteSize - Newquay 2018
 Code created by the three teams at the Newquay outing for the Mission to Mars ByteSize program.
-Students were given the [community created starter files] (https://github.com/tonyedwardspz/m2m-starter-files) and supported to complete the provided manoeuvrability challenges.
+Students were given the [community created starter files](https://github.com/tonyedwardspz/m2m-starter-files) and supported to complete the provided manoeuvrability challenges.

+Students code is within the main.ino files, with some making tweaks and additions to the provided classes.

 ## Results
 The challenges come with a core coin reward, with the prizes being totted up via